-Hawke's Bay heatwave: Pools and beaches busy as local icecream shop runs out
+Hawke's Bay heatwave: Pools and beaches busy, local icecream shop runs out

 Both Hastings and Napier featured in Sunday's top three highest temperatures nationwide, with both districts reaching highs of 27C.

-Kaikōura Airport was the only place to record a higher temperature (28.5C) than the Hawke's Bay hot spots.
+Kaikōura Airport was the only place to record a higher temperature (28.5C) than the Hawke's Bay hotspots.

 James said the average daytime high in Hawke's Bay in October is 19C.